tsmekal/nodemcu/WifiDisplay/README.md

 Project HW:
 * NodeMCU
+* SGP40 (air quality sensor)
 * BMP280 (humidity sensor)
 * OLED display (128x32)
 * two ordinary LEDs
 * two resistors for LEDs

-The humidity sensor and OLED display is connected via I2C
+The air quality sensor, humidity sensor and OLED display is connected via I2C

 Main function: provide sensor data on display and via simple HTML web page.
 The web page enables control one LED and display (on/off).
 If temperature is exceeded the second LED is lighting and web page shows warning.